vitalii-andriiovskyi/ngx-owl-carousel-o/README.md

 Variable `html` contains html-markup of carousel for `[options]="{nav: true, autoHeight: true}"`.

-However most of html-markups set to `html` are simplified.
+However, most of the html-markups set to `html` are simplified.
 There's no property `customOptions`, directive `*ngFor` and `<ng-container>` as it is in examples above.

 ### Managing by carousel from outside its markup
 It's possible to move carousel left/right and to needed slide from different places of html-page.
-Real example is provided in [home.component.html](./apps/demo-owl-carousel/src/app/home/home.component.html)
+The real example is provided in [home.component.html](./apps/demo-owl-carousel/src/app/home/home.component.html)

 ```html
 <owl-carousel-o [options]="customOptions" (translated)="getPassedData($event)" #owlCar>